 “After using the VisuMax about a dozen times, I realized there was never going to be a reason for me to use another femtosecond laser to create a LASIK flap,” Dr. Shelby says.
 “The VisuMax creates corneal rather than scleral suction, enabling us to use a much lower vacuum setting.
 That translates to a much more comfortable experience for patients.”

 The gentle suction also means that patients are better able to maintain fixation, which helps the surgeon center the flap on the visual axis.

 “SMILE has opened up the possibility of laser vision correction to a whole new pool of patients who are not ideal candidates for LASIK.
 This includes patients with up to 8 diopters of myopia, patients with thinner corneas, and those who have dry eyes.”Christopher L. Shelby, MD, partner, WK Eye Institute

 “With older platforms, the pressure generated to create suction would occlude the retinal artery, causing vision to go black,” Dr. Coleman says.
-“When this happened, patients would become nervous, squeeze their eyes tightly, and roll away, breaking suction.
+“When this happened, patients would become nervous, squeeze their eyes tightly, and roll away, breaking the suction.
 The VisuMax laser doesn’t occlude the retinal artery; patients can see the fixation light and are less likely to become anxious and move.
 Since I’ve been using the VisuMax laser, no one has broken suction during a procedure.”